iotaledger/hornet/documentation/docs/getting_started/nodes_101.md

 - syncing
 - synchronizing
 - UTXO
-description: Introducing nodes and what they can do in the IOTA network (Tangle).
-image: /img/logo/HornetLogo.png
+- explanation

 ---

 # Nodes 101

 The IOTA network is a distributed type of network called Tangle.
-The network is distributed among plenty of servers called nodes.
-Nodes are the backbone of an IOTA network.
-This section covers what nodes do in an IOTA network.
+The network is distributed among several servers called nodes which are the backbone of an IOTA network.
+This article explains what nodes do in an IOTA network.

 Nodes are responsible for:

 - Providing an API to interact with the Tangle/IOTA network.
 - Validating [messages](https://wiki.iota.org/chrysalis-docs/guides/developer#messages-payloads-and-transactions) and ledger mutations for consistency.
-- Provide data for other nodes to synchronize to the latest state of the network.
+- Providing data for other nodes to synchronize to the latest state of the network.

 ## Attaching New Messages to the Tangle